reruo321/Spring-Practice/Spring-Boot/Kotlin/007-Spring-Boot-with-MongoDB/README.md

 If you block the Webflux starting with a very few threads, it will bring a high risk of thread starvation.
 No new threads spawn in your reactive applications, and their small thread pool will be blocked until they receive response from the database.

+Wrapping a blocking call at least prevents those worst situations, but will lose a lot of benefits of reactive streams anyway...

 ## CRUD
 After programming, we are going to run the application!
 First, make sure the MongoDB cluster is connected.
 On the terminal,